hostnet/webpack-bundle/README.md

 ## Plugins

-The webpack-bridge package comes with an easy way to develop and use plugins.
+The webpack-bundle package comes with an easy way to develop and use plugins.
 A plugin simply writes pieces of code to the generated webpack configuration file, and by doing so it _should_ enable more features.

 ### DefinePlugin